sanmik/brain_network_viz/README.md

 =================
 Development Team:

-David Moench (University of Texas at Austin)
-Muhibur Rasheed (University of Texas at Austin) Oluwasanmi Koyejo (Stanford University)
+David Moench (University of Texas at Austin), Muhibur Rasheed (University of Texas at Austin), Oluwasanmi Koyejo (Stanford University)